freerange/pair-programming-presentation/presentation.md

 * Continuous Integration

 ^
-- Pairing should give you the courage to tackle a tough refactoring and reduce the chance of that you break the system.
+- Pairing should give you the courage to tackle a tough refactoring and reduce the chance that you break the system.
 - It should also encourage you to make changes to the system to keep it as simple as possible, to reduce duplication, and to better communicate the intent of the code.

 ---